Mwarssame/Mohamed-Warssame/README.md

 - Access and Identity Management (IAM) – RBAC, SSO, MFA (hybrid & cloud)
 - Zero Trust Architecture, SASE, Network Access Control
 - Next-Gen Firewalls (NGFWs), identity-based access control
-- Routing & Switching: OSPF, BGP, MPLS
+- Routing & Switching: OSPF, BGP, and MPLS

 > **Knowing the Network is Knowing What We Need to Secure.**
 > We can’t protect what we don’t understand.